LEAVING SITE

 close modal

-Topical treatments are generally applied directly to the affected nails and have a local effect: they act against the fungi in the nail and nail bed.
-The body absorbs topical treatments in smaller quantities, so they interact less with other medications.
-Side effects are usually mild and restricted to the area that you apply the medication to.
+These are medicines which are usually applied directly to the affected nails.
+They have a local effect, which means they work on the fungi in the nail and nail bed.
+Because your body only absorbs or takes in a small amount of the medicine, it usually doesn’t affect other medicines you're taking.
+Side effects are usually mild and only happen to the area that you apply the medicine to.

 Brush style topical treatment.